SathruwanCooray/UniversityGradingSystem/README.md

 ## Features

 - **Input Student Scores:** Students can input scores for different assignments or exams.
-- **Calculate Grades:** The program calculates grades based on predefined criteria, such as "Progress", "Progress Module", "Do not Progress" and "Exclude"
+- **Calculate Grades:** The program calculates grades based on predefined criteria, such as "Progress", "Progress Module", "Do not Progress", and "Exclude".
-- **Store Data ** It stores the input student scores in a text file.
+- **Store Data:** It stores the input student scores in a text file.

 ## Created by

-- **Sathruwan Hansith ** It stores the input student scores in a text file.
+- **Sathruwan Hansith**

 ## Technologies Used